Learning Outcomes

 Forfeiture

-As above, forfeiture is a landlord remedy for tenant breach.
+As above, forfeiture is a landlord remedy for tenant breach, ending the lease and recovering possession where properly exercised.

 Statutory Termination – Landlord and Tenant Act 1954